Where can I find opportunities to innovate in a post-pandemic world?

 With the right knowledge and tools, anyone can innovate.

-Over 10,000 innovators from corporations around the world, including Pfizer, HSBC, and the Ayala Corporation, have been innovation certified by GIMI.
+GIMI has certified over 10,000 innovators from corporations around the world, including Pfizer, HSBC, and the Ayala Corporation.